fetchai/fetchd/docs/docs/redelegate-for-decentralization.md

 * Do they vote on proposals?
 * Do they have a mission and principles that align with your own?

 Some of these questions can be answered through one of the Fetch.ai block explorers, such as our [Native Block Explorer](https://explore.fetch.ai/validators) or [Mintscan](https://www.mintscan.io/fetchai/validators).
 But other things on this list will require you to reach out to validators for answers, which is a good opportunity to see if they are active frequently or not.
-It should also be noted that not every single one of these questions needs to be answered “yes” but if they are, then it’s extremely helpful.
+It should also be noted that not every single one of these questions needs to be answered "yes" but if they are, then it's extremely helpful.